-Toddington Station is home to the Locomotive Departments and the North Gloucestershire Narrow Gauge Railway.
+Toddington Station is home to the Locomotive Departments and was where the GWSR first started.

 If you haven't already bought your tickets on-line you'll find our booking office on Platform 1 where you can buy tickets to any of our stations.

 Guided tours (organised by the Gloucestershire Warwickshire Railway Trust) are available on Tuesdays and Sundays at 12.00, 13.30 and 15.05 - terms and conditions apply.
 Meet at the GWRT Information Office opposite the Toddington station building.
 There is no admission charge but we do seek donations (suggested minimum £2 per person) via a bucket collection.

 Please note the locomotive shed is a working environment and maybe subject to sudden loud noises and vehicles moving.
 We therefore ask that you remain with your guide at all times whilst on the tour.
 Also we request you wear flat, closed toe shoes.
 Sadly, the shed is unsuitable for mobility walkers, wheelchairs, pushchairs and prams.

 The tours are unsuitable for children in year 6 and under.
 Those in years 7-11 need to be accompanied by a responsible adult on the ratio of one adult to two children.

 The Restoration & Archiving Trust operates three small displays of artefacts at Toddington Station.
 One is located in a former GWR Collett Brake Coach dating from 1935, and houses a display of memorabilia and early scenes of the railway.
 There is a small toy museum in the old Honeybourne Signalbox and another collection in the cabin on Toddington Platform 2.
 To find out more click here.